Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Acknowledgments

 \section{Acknowledgments}

-This research was partially funded by the Spanish Ministerio de Ciencia e Innovaci{\'o}n through project MultiScore (PID2020-118447RA-I00) and by the Generalitat Valenciana through project ROMA (GV/2021/064).
+This research was partially funded by the Spanish Ministerio de Ciencia e Innovaci{\'o}n through the MultiScore (PID2020-118447RA-I00) and DOREMI (TED2021-132103A-I00) projects.
 The first author is supported by grant APOSTD/2020/256 from ``Programa I+D+i de la Generalitat Valenciana''.

 \textbf{Jose J. Valero-Mas} obtained the M.Sc. in Telecommunications Engineering from the University Miguel Hernández of Elche in 2012, the M.Sc. in Sound and Music Computing from the Universitat Pompeu Fabra in 2013, and the Ph.D. in Computer Science from the University of Alicante in 2017.
 He is currently a postdoctoral researcher with a grant from the Valencian Government at the Department of Software and Computing Systems of the University of Alicante, Spain.
 His research interests include Pattern Recognition, Machine Learning, Music Information Retrieval, and Signal Processing for which he has co-authored more than 30 works within international journals, conference communications, and book chapters.